10-minute phone consultation (free of charge)

 Individual Coaching for Adults (45/60-minute office session)

 For most people, finding and pursuing a creative outlet can have a strong therapeutic impact on psychological wellness and personal fulfillment.
-Being a creative can also involve a complex relationship to one's life purpose that often benefits from collaborative exchange and process-targeted coaching.
+The creative process can also involve a complex relationship to one's life purpose that often benefits from collaborative exchange and process-targeted coaching.
 My coaching services are geared towards supporting you and helping you become more familiar with and trusting of the ebb and flow of your own unique creative process.

 Individual Coaching for Adolescents and Adults (45/60-minute phone/web session)